Major League Rugby released their 2021 season schedule on Tuesday, with the competition set to return on March 20th.

 Average opponent ranking: 6.33 / 76 ranking points

-Houston only won one match this year, but will be disappointed not to have made it two after blowing a 10-point lead against rivals Austin.
+Houston only won one match this year, but will be disappointed not to have made it two after blowing a 10-point half-time lead against rivals Austin.
 But the SaberCats have an opportunity to improve on that season if they can make the most of a good schedule.

 — Houston SaberCats (@Hou_Sabercats) December 8, 2020